Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 ### Risks
 ### Current Status
 - Latest Release: SR#753909 Initial Psychiatric Data capture modification is live now in Production environment as of 2024-12-17, current version: 202001 R2
 - DEV Deployment issue has been resolved.
 Complete Functional Tests have been performed.
-- Eight work items have failed testing.
+Eight test cases failed and issues fixed and redeployed.
+Retest in DEV is 100% successful.
+Retest in TST and QA shows 14 testcases related to SRTSID validation failed.
 (See query below)
 ### Next Steps
 - Fix the issues related to the Acceptance Criteria for the Failed work items.